Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 {.numbered .list}

-Sometimes a few other things are included under the “do inflect” heading, e.g., pronouns, negators, etc. <dfn>Particle</dfn> is usually a vast category, and some authors have subdivided it further, adding, for example, prepositions (see, e.g., Oxford [[2007](#Oxford2007)] for discussion of the category <dfn>particle</dfn> in Innu-Aimun).
+Sometimes a few other things are included under the “do inflect” heading, e.g., pronouns, negators, etc. <dfn>Particle</dfn> is usually a vast category, and some authors subdivide it further, adding, for example, prepositions (see, e.g., Oxford [[2007](#Oxford2007)] for discussion of the category <dfn>particle</dfn> in Innu-Aimun).

-Notice that there aren't any adjectives or adverbs (although some authors do use these labels).
+Note that there aren't any adjectives or adverbs (although some authors do use these labels).

 ## Derivation vs. Inflection {{> backlink/backlink }} {#derivation-vs-inflection}